House conservatives reject bipartisan spending agreement over demands for further cuts

 That means Johnson will have to rely on votes from a majority of Democrats in order to pass the spending bills, a move that is sure to further anger the same conservatives who ousted McCarthy from his job over a similar decision.

 Congress has to pass a total of 12 federal spending bills each year.
-So far none of the twelve bills have become law.
+So far none of the 12 bills has become law.
 Last year, Congress agreed to set a two-tiered deadline that divides those bills over separate deadlines.
 Lawmakers must pass the first portion of these bills by January 19th to avoid a partial government shutdown and pass the remaining bills Friday, Feb.
 2.

 "They've agreed on the size of the house, now they just have to come up with the blueprints and build the thing, "NPR's Eric McDaniel told Morning Edition on Monday.